Hypothyroidism can cause a host of health problems. Fortunately, an underactive thyroid can be easily diagnosed and treated.

 Inflammation of the thyroid gland (thyroiditis) may occur after a viral infection, pregnancy (postpartum thyroiditis), or an autoimmune attack.
 Sometimes an episode of temporary thyroiditis will cause a bout of overactive thyroid (hyperthyroidism), as the inflamed gland releases too much thyroid hormone, followed by a period of hypothyroidism.
 In some people, the hypothyroidism becomes permanent.

 Some medications can suppress thyroid hormone production.
-These include the heart arrhythmia drug amiodarone (Cordarone); the psychiatric medication lithium; interferon alpha, which is used to treat hepatitis C and certain types of leukemia and other cancers; and the cancer drug interleukin-2.
+These include the heart arrhythmia drug amiodarone (Cordarone); the psychiatric medication lithium; and some biologic therapies.
 Drugs taken to treat an overactive thyroid — methimazole (Tapazole, Thiamazole) and propylthiouracil (PTU) — may overcorrect the problem, converting an overactive thyroid into an underactive one.

-If you have any symptoms, see your clinician for a physical exam.
+If you have any low thyroid symptoms, see your clinician.
 You'll be checked for signs of hypothyroidism, such as an enlarged thyroid gland, dry skin, hair loss, weight gain, and elevated cholesterol levels.
 Your clinician may test your blood for levels of thyroid-stimulating hormone (TSH) — the single best screening test for thyroid disease — as well as the thyroid hormone thyroxine (T4).
 You'll most likely get one of the following results:

 Treating low thyroid